Early Enrollment / Dual Enrollment

 Within the results you will be able to see when the class is held, what special fees are associated with the class, the professor’s name, and the location of the course.
 Courses that list their meeting time as TBA are typically either online courses or special courses with a practical component.
 WWW Online or World Wide Web Online denotes a fully online course.

-If you are not a already admitted as a degree-seeking Truman student, you will need to submit a non-degree seeking application and work with Admissions, or the Truman Institute, to get enrolled in specific classes.
+If you are not a already admitted as a degree-seeking Truman student, you will need to submit a non-degree seeking application and work with Admissions, or the Institute for Academic Outreach, to get enrolled in specific classes.
 Be sure to record the numbers at the top of each course listing, including the course name, course number, and CRN number (a four-digit number appearing just before the name of the course).
 This information will be needed to make sure you get enrolled in the right section!

 How Do I Qualify